About

 Research and Management Team

-Mr Joe Gillett – Administrator of the Centre for Power Electronics, University of Bristol
+Dr Joe Gillett – Administrator for the Centre for Power Electronics, University of Bristol

 Professor Olayiwola Alatise – University of Warwick